muuvmuuv/angular-extended-builders/projects/angular-extended-builder/README.md

 ## Versioning

-Version is always aligned with Angular version to provide type compatibility.
-Hot fixes and fixes will be available through `+X.X` (e.g. `19.0.0+0.1`) releases.
-Patches and minor release will wait until next Angular release or release candidate.
+The version of this library will always be aligned with the supported Angular version to provide type compatibility of underlying peer dependencies.
+Publishing fixes and patches will only effect the libs patch identifier.
+Major and minor releases will only be available once a Angular version has been published.
+During next, rc and beta releases an additional number will be prepended.